Table of Contents

 - Extremely small changes in rotation may result in path errors.
 Typically this comes into play when rotating very slowly over a long path.
 This is a known issue with LSL’s “llSetKeyframedMotion” function.
 This can be avoided by moving at faster speeds, increasing rotation, or not rotating at all.

 - When using the simple playback mode, movement timing can be affected by sim lag.
+This means by the end of a very long running movement sequence, there may be some timing drift.
 This is a known issue with LSL’s “llSetKeyframedMotion” function.
 See the section on “moveto” for possible ways to mitigate this effect.

 2. How to Create a New Avatar Movement Sequence